aslak01/ocamlinvoice/tauri-gui/README.md

 └── README.md              # This file
 ```

+## Installation

+Download the latest release for your platform from the [Releases page](https://github.com/username/ocaml-invoice/releases).

+### macOS Users
+If you see a security warning, right-click the app and select "Open", then click "Open" again.
+This only needs to be done once.

+### Windows Users
+If Windows SmartScreen blocks the installer, click "More info" then "Run anyway".

+See [INSTALLATION.md](../INSTALLATION.md) for detailed instructions.

 ## Configuration

 The app automatically detects and connects to the OCaml invoice generator in the parent directory.
 It reads and writes configuration files in the `../config/` directory.